 How her degree improved her career: “Many of the degrees I researched were niche, with a narrow focus in population or community health.
 Working with employees, one needs a wide range of skills.
 In one week, I can meet with sales, marketing, human resources, IT, and the medical or clinical staff.
 So, I must be able to communicate effectively.
 Having a strong foundation in project management, research, policy, and management, helps my communication with the teams and makes the programs I develop more effective.”

 What she loves about her job: Danielle is passionate about her role at Dean.
 One day she’s writing a promotion for the national American Heart Association Wear Red Day.
 The next, she’s creating a program leading into Earth Day, to raise awareness of proper medication disposal.
 “I feel I’m blessed.
 I like what I do.”

-About her company: Froedtert Hospital and the Medical College of Wisconsin is a healthcare system that operates in Milwaukee, Wis.
+Froedtert Hospital and the Medical College of Wisconsin is a healthcare system in Milwaukee, Wisconsin.